coletto817/guardian-app-starter/README.md

 - All of the app is in one component in index.jsx, which is a bit weird.
 It would be good to start refactoring the app into separate components for reusability/maintainability.
 Make a top level components folder and start extracting individual components into there.

+**COMPLETED**
-- We don't like that you can submit an empty search field.
+We don't like that you can submit an empty search field.
 Please make it so that it won't search until you've typed something in
-  Solution: (by setting the minimal input on term.length)

 - Oh and also, we should probably stop people hitting submit again until the last result has been displayed.
 Even better if it can show a 'loading...' message or [spinner](https://loading.io/) while it loads.